gcentral/Website/content/VIPM/qsi_lib_columnsortmulticolumnlistbox_qcontrol/index.md

 title: "ColumnSortMulticolumnListbox QControl"
 externalUrl: https://www.vipm.io/package/qsi_lib_columnsortmulticolumnlistbox_qcontrol
 date: 2023-06-12
-summary: "This QControl provides sorting on each column of a Multicolumn Listbox by clicking on the column header."
+summary: "This QControl provides sorting on each column of a Multicolumn Listbox by clicking on the column header.
+It also shows in the column header an arrow indicator showing the sorted column and sort direction."
 showSummary: true
 showAuthor: false
 showEdit: false